Youth Conservation Teams

 “This is a highly successful work-study program, whereby students performed important conservation projects and then spent time with scientists and experts from the natural resource and academic fields for in-depth learning about habitat protection,” said Rich Cogen, Executive Director, Ohio River Foundation.

-In 2011, Chris Clingman, Director, Clermont County Park District commented, “The YCT constructed much needed erosion control measures at Shor Park.
+Chris Clingman, Director, Clermont County Park District commented, “The YCT constructed much needed erosion control measures at Shor Park.
 After the extremely wet spring, several of the trails were eroding and soil was washing into Avey’s Run.
 The YCT repaired and stabilized the trails which are very popular with area residents.”

 *There is also an educational component to the program.
 Local expert scientists, professors, and educators supplement the students’ labor work one half-day/wk with information and hands-on instruction relative to the watershed protection and restoration work being performed.